Eysajan Kurban

-Eysajan Kurban (艾沙江·库尔班; born 6 January 2000) is a Chinese footballer currently playing as a left winger or forward for Guangzhou Dandelion Alpha.
+Eysajan Kurban (艾沙江·库尔班; born 6 January 2000) is a Chinese footballer currently playing as a left winger or forward for China League Two club Shanxi Chongde Ronghai.

 Club career

 Kurban was promoted to the senior team of Guangzhou before being loaned out to second tier football club Qingdao Qingchundao for the 2020 China League Two season.
 In the following league campaign he transferred to second tier club Zhejiang Professional where he made his debut in a league game on 24 April 2021 against Zibo Cuju in a 4-0 victory.
 This was followed by his first goal for the club on 5 May 2021 in a league game against Meizhou Hakka in a 1-0 victory.
 He was a squad player as the club gained promotion to the top tier at the end of the 2021 campaign.
 In the following campaign he was unable to establish himself as regular within the team and was loaned out to second tier club Heilongjiang Ice City.

 On 26 February 2024, Kurban returned to Guangzhou on a free transfer for the start of the 2024 China League One campaign.
 He went on to make his debut for the club in a league game on 9 March 2024 against Heilongjiang Ice City in a 1-0 defeat.